pchmn/RxSocialAuth/README.md

         });
 ```
 ## Sample
-You can see the sample app with some examples on this [link](https://github.com/jaychang0917/SocialLoginManager)
+A sample app with some use cases of the library is available on this [link](https://github.com/pchmn/RxSocialAuth/tree/master/sample)

 ## Credits
 This library was greatly inspired by [SocialLoginManager](https://github.com/jaychang0917/SocialLoginManager)